 Q. I have a full-time job.
 Can I still apply?

-A. Certainly, as long as your full-time job does not conflict with Paste’s business hours.
-If you are unavailable during the majority of those hours for most of the week, we unfortunately will not be able to accommodate you.
+A. Certainly, as long as your full-time job does not conflict with Paste’s regular business hours.
+While we are flexible, if you are unavailable during the majority of those hours for most of the week, we unfortunately will not be able to accommodate you.

 Q. I’m not currently a college student.
-Can I still apply?
+Is there an age limit to interns?

-A. Yes.
-Our internships are open to current college students and graduates alike.
+A. No, our internships are open to both current college students and graduates alike.

 Q. I’m in high school.
 Are there any internship opportunities for me??